Stunning features of the Causeway Coastal Route

 Suspended almost 100 ft above sea level, Carrick-a-Rede Rope Bridge was first erected by salmon fisherman 350 years ago.
 It’s not for the faint-hearted, but the views are spectacular!

 The iconic Dunluce Castle bears witness to a long and tumultuous history.
 Built on the dramatic cliffs of north County Antrim by the MacQuillan family around 1500, the earliest written record of the castle was in 1513.

 Hotels, self-catering, guest houses, and more.
 Find a place to rest your head in the Causeway Coast and GlensBROWSE ACCOMMODATION

 SEE & DO

 Learn more about the attractions which make the Causeway Coastal Route an exciting destinationBROWSE ACTIVITIES & ATTRACTIONS

 Find a festival or event to enjoy during your next trip to Northern Ireland’s Causeway Coastal RouteBROWSE EVENTS

 See and Do

-Open up to new experiences this Autumn.
+Open up to new experiences on your next visit to Northern Ireland.
 Try sailing or kayaking in the Atlantic, horse-riding on the beach, or even hovercrafting against the lush landscapes of the Causeway Coastal Route!LEARN MORE

 RECENT INSTAGRAM POSTSStay connected with us on Instagram Be sure to tag us and use the hashtag, #VisitCauseway, for a chance to be featured on our account!
 Follow us at @visitcausewaycoastandglens